bsinghvird/Multi-File-Sequence-Render/README.md

+Welcome to Multi File Sequence Render.
+A maya tool that lets you select multiple files, set frame ranges, load render settings, and then render out the sequences one after the other.

 There are two ways of running this tool

 1. Drag "drag_into_maya.py" into your maya 3D viewport.
 The tool will then launch